pavelmc/Si5351mcu/README.md

 Yes, there is a tittle catch here with CLK1 and CLK2: both share PLL_B and as we use math to produce an integer division you can only use one of them at a time.

-Note: _In practice you can, but the other will move from the frequency you set, which is odd, so I made them mutually exclusive._
+Note: _In practice you can, but the other will move from the frequency you set, which is an unexpected behavior, so I made them mutually exclusive._

 This are the valid combinations for independent clocks output.